JoWestermann/smolyax/paper/paper.md

 \item[2.]
 Permuting the remaining active dimensions in descending order, and
 \item[3.]
 Zero-padding all tensors with the same number of active dimensions to the smallest common shape.
 \end{itemize}
-This reorganizes the tensors into a small number of large, structured data blocks that can be processed in a fast, vectorized way.
-Asymptotically in both the dimension and the size of the polynomial space, this approach does not consume more memory than the original bare tensors, up to a small constant.
+This reorganizes the tensors into a few large, structured blocks enabling fast vectorized processing.
+Asymptotically, in both dimension and size of the polynomial space, the method requires only a logarithmic-factor increase in overall memory compared with the raw tensors.

 # Acknowledgements